Tag: Lamb

 • Step 2 Put a frying pan on your heat source (Kamado or hob).
 Add some olive oil and roll the lamb around the pan until it takes on some good colours all over.

 • Step 3 Cut the onions into large chunks.
-She meat aside, add a little more oil and the onion put straight into the same pan to fry with the partially crushed garlic.
+Set the meat aside, add a little more oil and the onion put straight into the same pan to fry with the partially crushed garlic.
 Add. the capers and cook through, followed by a little more lemon zest.

 • Step 4 Deglazed the pan with white wine and a good squeeze of lemon juice.
 Add the tinned tomatoes and gently crush and stir into the mix.
-Place the rolled lamb on top and we were ready to go.
+Add the olives then place the rolled lamb on top and we were ready to go.

 • Step 5 If cooking on a Kamado like the BGE set up for indirect cooking at around 140C.
 (If cooking indoors this needs to be covered with a lid or a foil top to prevent too much liquid loss.
 It can then be placed in the oven on 170C for 2 – 2.5 hours.)